LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 ## <a name="conclusion"></a> Conclusion

 In this lab, we learnt how to use the HA proxy.
 It was interesting as there is a lot of tools to do pratically whatever we want.
 But it would be a good thing to improve this system, by adding scripts to automatize the work.
+The lab was quite long to realize, espacially because we hab to read a lot of documentation, but it the end, we learnt a lots about Docker and load balancing, so it was nice.